Showdown time WooCommerce Vs Magento: Nuts and Bolts

 - It offers numerous premium and free themes as looks how you want it

-- Enables you to pick almost any payment processors you want using extensions of payment gateway
+- Enables you to pick almost any payment processors you want using extensions of the payment gateway

 - Its greatest strength is flexibility